 Rising to 13 storeys, The Merchandise Lofts house 526 units, each ranging between approximately 450 square feet up to 2600 square feet, and boast common features such as either concrete or hardwood flooring, open concept living spaces and kitchens, exposed ductwork, and 12-foot ceilings.
 Even more special are the early 20th-century industrial elements, which include mushroom columns and 8-foot wide sliding barn doors.

 In addition to having a sweeping four storey interior lobby and indoor half-basketball court, there are a host of amenities that will quickly elevate the quality of life for the lucky tenant, including a fully equipped gym, a meeting room, games room, sauna, and spa.
 The rooftop offers a swimming pool, a party room, an expansive patio with a BBQ area featuring a stunning 'bright-lights big-city' vista, and even an area for you to walk your dog!

 Did the Merchandise Lofts catch your eye?
-Here are three chic lofts currently offered for sale in the building: Three Luxe Vintage Concrete N Cool Lofts In Toronto's Iconic Merchandise Building!
-Offered for sale starting at $580,000!
+Here is a chic penthouse loft currently for sale in the building: Yes To A Concrete N Cool Loft In Toronto’s Iconic Merchandise Building, offered for sale at $899,999!